 How can I encourage my senior cat to eat more food?

 An elevated wide and shallow bowl helps a senior cat with limited mobility access food.
+Warming up wet food to 30 degrees Celsius is also helpful for improving the smell of the food.

 Keeping the bowl away from the litter tray also improves smell.